0xflotus/visual-traceroute/README.md

 This is a graphical frontend for the Unix `traceroute` utility.
 It displays the geographic locations to which a URL is resolved.

 It has been written using the Processing API.
-These librariers were also used: GLGraphics, toxiclibs and controlP5.
+These libraries were also used: GLGraphics, toxiclibs and controlP5.

 Requirements are: